 If set to auto, DNSSEC validation is enabled, and a default trust anchor for the DNS root zone is used.

-If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement.
-The default is yes.
+If set to yes, DNSSEC validation is enabled, but a trust anchor must be manually configured using a trusted-keys or managed-keys statement; if there is no configured trust anchor, validation will not take place.